Afraid you have herpes?

-Herpes Diagnosis & Testing
+Herpes Diagnosis and Testing

-are several tests that are used to diagnose herpes, some are more accurate then others.
+There are several tests that are used to diagnose herpes, some are more accurate then others.
 Lots of people need to be tested more than once.

 The viral culture often misses herpes even when it is present.
 Often a patient who has received a negative culture result will be asked to come back again when a new genital lesion appears so the culture can be tried a second or third time.

 Secondly, blood tests cannot tell the difference between the two types of herpes, HSV-1 and HSV-2.
 For this reason, anyone seeking an accurate diagnosis of genital herpes must be sure to get a "type-specific" serologic test, which can accurately distinguish HSV-2 from HSV-1 antibodies.
 Most commercially available kit assays currently cannot make this distinction despite their claims.